We're excited to announce improvements we’ve made to our PayPal integration.

 We now display the data we’ve imported from PayPal in the Data platform table shown below.
 The table allows you to see how we’ve imported your customers, invoices, plans, and transactions into ChartMogul.

-You also have the option to export your data in a CSV file.
-When you click EXPORT, ChartMogul email you the link to download your file.
+You also have the option to export your data to a CSV file.
+When you click EXPORT, ChartMogul emails you a link to download your file.

 Better refund handling

 We now correctly map Refunds instead of deducting them from Gross cash flow to provide better visibility in ChartMogul into how much you’ve refunded customers in PayPal.

 We’ve added a subscription end date to each recurring invoice line item so you can see which subscriptions are past due.
 Before, you could only see whether a subscription was either active or canceled.

 When can I start using the updated PayPal integration?